AwaizMd/Notes/javascript-notes.md

 **The forEach array method**

+*It iterates over the elements of an array and execute a callback function for each element.
+It does not return a new array and does not modify the original array directly, but it can be used to perform operations that modify the elements of the array in place.*

 forEach is very similar to map but has two key differences:

 First of all, map returns a new Array, but forEach doesn't.